infinohq/infino/README.md

 * Coming Soon:
   * Support for traces,
   * Additional performance improvements while searching logs,
-  * Natural language queries for traces, metrics, and logs,
+  * Natural language queries and dashboards for traces, metrics, and logs,
   * Optionally use S3 as backend storage,
   * Hosted cloud offering,
   * More integration examples: logstash, prometheus, and open telemetry,